This site requires a more recent version of Adobe Flash Player to function properly.

 Natural Gas Revenues

 - Natural Gas Revenues: Many companies and users consider natural gas to be a cheaper, and more environmentally-friendly energy alternative to coal and crude oil.
 The utility sector in particular is expected to boost its consumption of natural gas going forward.
-We believe that KMP's natural gas pipeline division will see its revenues cross $10.5 billion by the end of the Trefis forecast period.
-In the event that revenues actually rise further to around $12 billion, it could cause an upside of around 7.5% to our price estimate.
-On the other hand, if the demand for natural gas remains subdued and natural gas revenues fall by around 10%, it could cause a 7% downside to the Trefis price estimate.
+We believe that KMP's natural gas pipeline division will see its revenues approach $10 billion by the end of the Trefis forecast period.
+In the event that revenues actually rise further to around $12 billion, it could cause an upside of around 10% to our price estimate.
+On the other hand, if the demand for natural gas remains sluggish and natural gas revenues fall to around $8 billion, it could result in a 15% downside to our price estimate.

 Kinder Morgan Energy Partners LP (KMP) is a subsidiary of Kinder Morgan Inc. The company owns and operates petroleum products, ethanol, natural gas, carbon dioxide pipelines and related storage terminals in the United States.
 The company's Canadian operations are carried out under the name of Kinder Morgan Canada.

 Kinder Morgan Energy Partners parent company Kinder Morgan Inc. recently completed the acquisition of El Paso Corp.
 This acquisition requires KMP to sell off some of its natural gas pipeline assets to comply with regulatory requirements by the Federal Trade Commission (FTC).
 However, the company will replace the outgoing assets with new assets from the KMI-El Paso deal.
 Therefore the company's assets and revenues are unlikely to see much of a change following the transaction.